 Live genetically modified E. coli, glass, latex, rubber bung, copper wire

-Pithos ConsTrained is part of an ongoing project exploring ideas of use in relation to microbial life.
-Exhibited live for the first time at Gallery North Project Space, Northumbria University, Mackenzie has trained her E. coli bioassemblages (Bioassemblage #2) to withstand up to two weeks of existence without the need for laboratory support.
-The organisms are presented in a custom-built vessel that contends with the ethical constraints of developing new forms of life that are inextricably bound to human modes of production.
+Pithos ConsTrained Pithos ConsTrained is part of an ongoing project exploring ideas of use in relation to microbial life.
+E. coli bacteria, used within scientific research as vessels to store information, are genetically modified by Mackenzie to hold within their bodies a thought, a question to the organisms encoded within their DNA.
+Exhibited live for the first time at Gallery North Project Space, Northumbria University and subsequently at Summerhall, Edinburgh, Mackenzie has trained the E. coli bacteria that she genetically modified (Bioassemblage #2) to withstand up to two weeks of existence without the need for laboratory support.
+The organisms are presented in a custom-built glass vessel that contends with the ethical constraints of developing new forms of life that are inextricably bound to human modes of production.

 Pithos ConsTrained has been presented at: